THE KEYS TO FINDING YOUR PATH

 - Talk to others who have experience and expertise in the area

 3. Remember that ikigai doesn’t have to be paid work

 Ikigai can change over time

 What you valued in your 20s may change in your 40s.
-Things may shift with new life developments, such as parenthood and new relationships.
+Things may shift with new life developments, such as parenthood, retirement and new relationships.